Kristina01111000/Drws_site/README.md

 - try to figure out another service that does chains of emails

 - email files aren't supported by email plugins
+- i can put the audio in manually, but it won't show up right for some people,